What is Agile Product Development?

 - Does the team take feedback from the customer and act on it?

-- Is there a budget allocated towards changes triggered by customer feedback?
+- Is there a budget allocated toward changes triggered by customer feedback?

 - How is the success of Agile transformation measured?
 Is it measured by customer/user satisfaction or on-time delivery?